broeker/jumpsuit/src/pages/index.md

         incurable passion for building a better web.
 Thanks to a new generation of rule breakers, we can now create faster and smarter web applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.
-Let's do this thing.
+The barrier to entry is near zero, and the future is bright.
       heading: ''
 footnotes: >
   \[^1]: Here is the footnote.